tanx2/DataStockVisual/README.md

-For the first time only:: When you will run the project it will create records inside the database one by one so it may take some time.
+For the first time only:: When you will run the project(sqlModel) it will create records inside the database one by one so it may take some time.
 If it shows 404/Error page at any point press reload!

 Challenges I faced:
 - The pythonanywhere had an issue connecting json to mysql due to some issue called json fixture.